 When services do eventually make their way out to the outlying areas that are part of Bend’s UGB expansion, that land will be expensive.
 For the most part, developers have already staked their claim to it.

-For that reason, the chance of land prices in Bend dropping in the near future are pretty slim.
+For that reason, the chance of land prices in Bend dropping in the near future is pretty slim.
 Bare land is expensive in Bend, and it will continue to be expensive.

 If you’re looking for majestic mountain views–and if you want to live in Bend, who isn’t?–you’re in luck.
 There are still a number of lots to be found in Bend with some view of the Cascades or the smaller peaks east of Bend.